wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 ## Background

 Many platforms use various proxy indicators of trust, most commonly follows and mute lists, to calculate "web of trust" scores.
-The purpose of this NIP is to initiate the transition from proxy indicators of trust to explicit, contextual trust attestations.
-The long-term goal will be to enable Alice's web of trust to calculate of an array of `Trust Scores` for any given user and for any given context.
+The purpose of this NIP is to initiate the transition from proxy indicators of trust to *explicit, contextual trust attestations*.
+The long-term goal will be to enable Alice's web of trust to calculate an array of `Trust Scores` for any given user and for any given context.

 Ultimately, trust in a broad context should imply trust in all sub-contexts, unless stated otherwise.
 For example: if Alice attests that Bob